My Photography Journey in 2019 Including My Top 10 Images

 The Eagle has landed is the first of two birds of prey images to make my top 10 of 2019.
 Both images were shot during a photography experience day where birds were posed in natural settings.
 I attended a similar shoot in 2018 with my kit lens and managed to get some good images on that shoot but it doesn’t really have the same effect as my Tamron 70-200 f/ 2.8 lens.
 I purchased this lens with the shoot in mind and only two weeks before the day.
 This lens produces a lovely bokeh so I am looking forward to using it more in 2020.
-It is a heavy lens and is definitely my favourite lens going into 2020.
+It is quite a heavy lens but is definitely my favourite lens going into 2020.

 This Barn Owl shot is from the same session as the bald eagle shot above.
 This beautiful Barn Owl is sitting in the window of a barn.
 Some would say the negative space on the right hand side of the photo adds nothing to the image.
 I think it adds depth.
 It would have been easy for me to place the owl on the right hand third however I feel this would then make the image a common choice where I am always looking to break rules and look for something different.

 Ponte Vecchio “Old Bridge”